GrzegorzKozub/toys/README.md

 In Afterburner, the core clock was set to -290 MHz (2000 - 1710).
 In curve editor, the frequency was set to 1905 Mhz at 912 mV.
 The apply button was hit.

-Profiles and results
+Profiles, results and benchmarks with 3DMark 2.31.8385 Steel Nomad on Windows 11 24H2 26100.4351 and NVIDIA 576.40 with vertical sync disabled

 1. Stock: 1755 MHz, 906 mV, 340 W, GPU 71 °C, CPU 42 °C, 4368 pts
 2. 1905 Mhz @ 912 mV: 1785 MHz, 893 mV, 340 W, GPU 72 °C, CPU 43 °C, 4364 pts (applied on startup)

-Benchmarked with 3DMark 2.31.8385 Steel Nomad on Windows 11 24H2 26100.4351 and NVIDIA 576.40 with vertical sync disabled.

 Temperatures (°C): idle 28, gaming 65